Soul foods are an African American culture of hearty homecooked meals that you can point out as dishes with plenty of seasoning and rich with flavor!

 What are some good soul food Thanksgiving recipes?

 What food is served at a traditional Thanksgiving dinner?
-Traditional soul food Thanksgiving fixings may include:
+Traditional soul food Thanksgiving sides and fixings may include:

 - Black folks Southern turkey recipe